The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: A new picture of the atmosphere of HD189733b

 Thermal condensates are the most obvious candidate for the haze and clouds of HD 189733b.
 Scattering needs to dominate over absorption in the visible for the small, high-altitude grain, which favours $\leq 0.1$ \micron\ enstatite grains.
 A solar abundance of silicates provides enough grains to account for the observed height of the scattering \citep[see][]{lec08}.

 Since the condensation temperature of silicates is above 1500 K and the photosphere temperatures in HD189733b are in the 900-1400 K range, these grains would have to form in deeper parts of the planetary envelope, then be transported upwards.
 This is more difficult to conceive in hot Jupiters than in brown dwarfs, because the strong stellar forcing suppresses convection in the atmosphere.
-However, the day-night recirculation may imply a substantial amount of vertical motion.
+However, the day-night recirculation may imply a substantial amount of vertical motion, that can mix condensates where they would not form under equilibrium condition \citep{par13}.
 In some models, convection operates in the cooler night side \citep{bur05,dob08}.
 Gas-phase silicates dredged up from the night side could spread to the whole atmosphere, in equilibrium with gravitational settling.

 One drawback of this scenario is that silicates are strongly absorbent in the mid infrared (beyond 8 \micron), but the transmission data does not suggest increased absorption in the 8 \micron\ and 24 \micron\ bands.